 The results showed that variation in the rate at which the reaction took place was related to changes in the Earth’s magnetic field.
 Over the longer term, the reaction time varied regularly with the 11-year cycle of sunspot activity.

-Piccardi’s experiments, indicating that water is susceptible to influence by electromagnetic fields, have been repeated and confirmed by a team at Brussels University.
+Piccardi’s experiments, indicating that water is susceptible to influence by electromagnetic fields, have been repeated and confirmed by a team of researchers at Brussels University.
 And further confirmation comes from research carried out by a U.S. team at the Atmospheric Research Centre in Colorado, who showed that it is the water, not the other chemicals involved in the reactions, that is sensitive to electromagnetic fields.

 Now a scientific rationalist might say, “My dear Milton, allow me to explain why you are being simple-minded about this.
 If Dr Piccardi says chemical processes vary with the time of day, he is doing so with science on his side because he has done the work necessary to prove it.
 Whereas if Madam Zaza peers into her crystal ball and says chemical processes vary with time of day that is still nothing but superstition, because she hasn’t done the work, and she has no way of knowing whether it is true or not.”